First Fleet Re-enactment Voyage: Voyage

 The fleet reached Cape Town on 10 September.
 Some of the ships were slipped for maintenance and repairs.
 The voyage continued on 28 September, with the fleet departing for Mauritius.
 The fleet made good progress, but as the larger ships needed more wind power, they diverted further south, deeper into the Roaring Forties.
 When attempting to climb back north-east towards Mauritius, the winds dropped for several days, and Amorina ran out of fuel for her engine.
 During a two-day operation, 2,500 L of fuel was shuttled from Bounty to Amorina by the former's rescue boat.
 Spread out by the rough southern Indian Ocean conditions, the arrival at Mauritius was staggered between 24 and 29 October.
 A four-week International Festival of the Sea was organised around the presence of the tall ships, with the Reenactment Voyage as the centrepiece of Australia Week.
 During the stay at Mauritius, Our Svanen, which had been British-flagged to this point, was re-registered as a Canadian vessel.

 The eight ships departed on 10 November to cross the Indian Ocean to Fremantle.
 Fremantle was reached on 12 December.
 Here, they were joined by Eye of the Wind.
 On 26 December, the now nine-strong fleet sailed for Botany Bay.
 The fleet briefly called into Jervis Bay before continuing north to Botany Bay.
 Botany Bay was reached on 18 January 1988, the day the first ships of the original First Fleet arrived in 1788.
 While maintaining the ships and waiting to commence the final leg of the voyage, the schooner Solway Lass and the sail training barquentine Leeuwin II arrived to bring the reenactment fleet strength up to the historical eleven ships.

 At 05:30 on Australia Day (26 January), the Reenactment fleet sailed from Botany Bay.
-Four hours later, the ships entered Sydney Heads.
+Four hours later, they met with Gorch Fock and many of her sister sail training representives from a total of 20 nations at Sydney Heads, and commenced a grand parade of sail into Sydney Harbor.
 Their arrival to the moorings off Farm Cove coincided with Prince Charles' speech on the steps of the Sydney Opera House.
 An estimated 3,000 vessels were on Sydney Harbour to welcome the fleet.